Contemporary garden – Surbiton

 Design approach

-Despite the modern update, the design maintained a respectful balance with the Victorian semi’s architecture.
-The choice of materials, colours, and design elements ensures that the new features blended seamlessly with the traditional character of the property.
-The result is a contemporary garden that felt integrated with its historical context
+Despite the modern update, the design maintains a respectful balance with the Victorian semi’s architecture.
+The choice of materials, colours and design elements ensures that the new features blend seamlessly with the traditional character of the property.
+The result is a contemporary garden that feels integrated with its historical context.

 Description of works